writethedocs/www-old/docs/news/call_for_organizers.md

 * Swag, signs, t-shirts -- designs only.
 The designs will be shared across all 2017 conferences (with adjustments for individual locations)

 * If we go with the State Theatre: anything catering-related.
-They'll handle everything. (check this on website and in email)
+They require us to use their catering service.